Wavelength Assignment in Hybrid Quantum-Classical Networks: Introduction

 In our optimization problem, we consider two particular scenarios.
 In the first scenario, our objective is to get the maximum aggregate key rate out of a fixed number of quantum channels in the presence of a number of classical channels.
 This scenario is relevant in the settings that all generated keys are to be consumed by our two end nodes.
 That is, the main point of multiplexing several QKD channels is to increase the total key rate.
 Another foreseeable scenario is that each quantum channel represents a different user.
 In such a case, we have to be able to guarantee a minimum key rate for all users.
 In such a setting, the optimized solution can maximize the number of users that can be supported.
 This may or may not coincide with the total maximum key rate as we show in this paper.

-In the following, the hybrid quantum-classical DWDM system is described in Sec.
-II.
-In Sec.
-III, we present analysis of the secret key generation rate.
-The proposed wavelength assignment methods are described in Sec.
-IV.
-We present our numerical results in Sec.
-V, and conclude the paper in Sec.
-VI.
+In the following, the hybrid quantum-classical DWDM system is described in Sec.~\ref{Sec:Sys}.
+In Sec.~\ref{Sec:Rate}, the key rate analysis is presented.
+The proposed wavelength assignment methods are described in Sec.~\ref{Sec:Opt}.
+We present our numerical results in Sec.~\ref{Sec:Num}, and conclude the paper in Sec.~\ref{Sec:Conc}.